shakibamoshiri/illustrated_Perl_one-liners/README.md

-Hello :blush:

 This is my idea to put Perl one-liners in more attractive style.
-So that you can see the output of each one-liners and understand it convenience.
+So that you can see the output of each one-liners and understand
+it convenience.
-I am not a hacker and of course not even a programmer and *JUST* I am a new typist in **C++** and **Perl**
+I am not a hacker and of course not even a programmer and *JUST*
+I am a new typist in **C++** and **Perl**

-Also I am beginner in `writing` English and may be you will find some mistakes here or on the pictures, so _I apologize about that._
+Also I am beginner in `writing` English and may be you will find
+some mistakes here or on the pictures, so _I apologize about that._

 I hope this style of Perl one-liner would be fun and useful for you.

 Screenshot: ![illustrate Perl one-liners](https://github.com/k-five/illustrated_Perl_one-liners/blob/master/welcome_to_ipol.png)